kamalelhaddad/HelloWorld/README.md

 # HelloWorld!
-Application coming directly from Rider integration woth Github
+Application coming directly from Rider integration with Github